vgxzxc/SpotiVi/README.md

 # SpotiVi

-A custom made Spotify Web Client/Interface which provides functionality using Vim hotkeys.
+A custom made Spotify Web Client/Interface using the Spotify Web API which provides music playback functionality using Vim hotkeys.

 ## Getting Started